 Additionally you may notice the bridge saddle’s height, which although rounded to match the guitar’s fingerboard radius also increases in height as the strings increase in thickness to prevent the lower strings buzzing against the frets.

-All things considered, there is a lot of compensation going on within the bridge of your guitar with regard to intonation and playability.
+All things considered, there is a lot of compensation going on within the bridge of your guitar with regard to intonation and playability, if you simply flip the strings, most of these features are lost, and in many cases being to work against you.

 How to change the bridge saddle

-With that in mind, if you care about those things, and experienced guitarists probably will.
-If changing the orientation of your instrument you will need to reverse the bridge saddle.
+With that in mind, if you care about those things, and unless you are an absolute beginner, you really should, if changing the orientation of your instrument you will need to reverse the bridge saddle.

 The process involves filling in the existing slot for the bridge saddle and rerouting it on a reversed angle.
-Unless experienced with this type of work, you should leave this to a skilled luthier.
+Unless you have experience with this type of work, you should leave this to a skilled luthier.
 The chances of doing real harm to your guitar if you don’t know precisely what you are doing is very high.

 The good news for classical guitar owners is in the majority of cases the bridge saddle is not angled, as the lighter nylon strings require less drastic compensation.

 In some cases there is a slight compensation angle e.g. 2mm difference between high E and low E (as seen in the image above).
 In some cases, the guitar will have a compensated bridge saddle.
-If this is the case, I’d recommend reversing the bridge saddle.
+If this is the case, I would, again, recommend reversing the bridge saddle.

 For those unaware, this is the white (in most cases) thin plastic, bone or ivory strip adjoining the 1st fret and is the last point of contact between the strings and the tuners.

 If you look closely the nut has slots of increasing depth from highest to lowest string to compensate for the additional thickness of the lower, wound strings.
-If you change the strings without changing the nut you might run into problems with fret buzz due to the smaller diameter string (the high E) sitting lower, while the ticker low E will sit higher in the slot and more difficult to play.
+If you change the strings without changing the nut you are likely to run into problems with fret buzz due to the smaller diameter string (the high E) sitting lower in the slot, while the thicker low E string will sit higher in the slot, increasing the action and becoming more difficult to play.

 How to Change the Nut on a Right Handed Guitar to Left Handed